Microsoft Licensing: Microsoft 365 Education License FAQ

 Content

 The University System of New Hampshire uses Microsoft solutions for mail, productivity, scheduling, business analysis, security, and more.
-Microsoft 365 Education licenses are divided into three types: A1, A3, and A5.
-There are dozens of nuances among each license, but this article explains some of the most notable differences.
+Microsoft 365 Education licenses are divided into two types: A1 and A5.
+There are nuances between each license, this article explains some of the most notable differences.

 Questions